Lapin0t/grothendieck-cern/README.md

 have escaped the contradiction of my scientific status.

-In the end, what counts for me is not so much achieving the position of moral purity, which is perfectly impossible within this society---that's one of the many things I've learned over the last two years---what counts is that we are a ferment of transformations, a factor of transformations wherever we find ourselves.
+In the end, what counts for me is not so much achieving the position of moral purity, which is perfectly impossible within this society—that's one of the many things I've learned over the last two years—what counts is that we are a ferment of transformations, a factor of transformations wherever we find ourselves.
 Of course, if we find ourselves in a certain professional environment, it doesn't necessarily mean to leave that professional